bitgear7/bitgear/README.md

 Imagine extracting a piece of equipment from each future Bitcoin block!

-To extract the data of a bitgear, slice the last 9 hex digits of a newly mined Bitcoin block hash (Genesis block):
+To extract the data of a bitgear, slice the last 9 hex digits of a newly mined Bitcoin block hash.

 Genesis Block Hash Example: